wso2-attic/ballerina-integrator/docs/observe/observing-a-service.md

 ![alt text](../../assets/img/grafana-prometheus-datasource.png)

 **Step 5:** Import the Grafana dashboard designed to visualize Ballerina metrics from [https://grafana.com/dashboards/5841](https://grafana.com/dashboards/5841).
+See [Grafana documentation regarding exporting and importing dashboards](https://grafana.com/docs/reference/export_import/) for more information on how to do this.
 This dashboard consists of service and client invocation level metrics in near real-time view.

 ## Visualizing metrics on Grafana